Roger Stone Sentenced To 40 Months In Prison For Lying To Congress & Witness Tampering

 Roger Stone has been sentenced to 40 months in prison.
 The Daily Beast reports that Judge Amy Berman Jackson rejected the recommendation of prosecutors.

 “The truth still exists.
 The truth still matters.
-Roger Stone’s insistence that it doesn’t—his belligerence, his pride in his own lies—are a threat to our most fundamental institutions, to the very foundation of our democracy,” Jackson said, before delivering the sentence.
+Roger Stone’s insistence that it doesn’t — his belligerence, his pride in his own lies — are a threat to our most fundamental institutions, to the very foundation of our democracy,” Jackson said, before delivering the sentence.

 Stone, a staunch ally of President Donald Trump, was charged in the wake of the Robert Mueller III investigation into Russian interference in the 2016 United States presidential election.
 He was initially arrested on January 25, 2019, facing seven counts stemming from the probe.
 Stone was convicted of all seven counts he faced — one count of obstruction, five counts of making false statements, and one count of witness tampering — on November 15 of the same year.